Suspect arraigned in shooting at Missouri convenience store

 A clerk at the Snappy Mart in Koshkonong, in Oregon County, called authorities about 5 a.m.
 Saturday to report a shooting at the store, according to a probable cause statement released Monday.

 A deputy who responded found Paul Chavis suffering from a gunshot wound and lying on the ground outside the store near his truck.
-The deputy went inside the store and found the truck driver, Carlos Moreno, lying dead against a wall without a gunshot wound to the head, according to the document.
+The deputy went inside the store and found the truck driver, Carlos Moreno, lying dead against a wall with a gunshot wound to the head, according to the document.

-Melissa Rae Blaskiewicz was shot in the head while sitting at a table and Jonah Bivens was shot in the face.
+Melissa Rae Blaskiewicz was shot in the head while sitting at a table and Jonah Bivens was sitting on the floor with a gunshot wound to the face.

 Oregon County Chief Deputy Rich Mateson said in the statement he had a medic remove Blaskiewicz and Bivens from the store.
 He said Bivens was unable to talk but wrote down that Lindley shot him.